Ph.D. in Public Affairs

 • FIU Application for Doctoral Programs (completed online).

-• Official transcripts (applicants must demonstrate excellence in prior academic work by an earned GPA of 3.25 or better in either the undergraduate or the graduate degree from regionally accredited institutions).
+• Official transcripts and evaluations or translations of transcripts by a NACES member credential evaluation service for international applicants (where appropriate).
+Applicants must demonstrate excellence in prior academic work by an earned GPA of 3.25 or better in either the undergraduate or the graduate degree from regionally accredited institutions.

 • A personal statement describing the applicant’s background, career goals, and reasons for pursuing a Ph.D. in Public Affairs; the statement should also indicate how the applicant’s research and career interests fit with those of current faculty.
 Please indicate in your statement whether you intend to enroll as a full-time or part-time student.